xuChenSJTU/DVE-master/README.md

 How to run:

-First, you need to download some the data in:
+First, you need to download the data in:
 Google Drive:  https://drive.google.com/file/d/12d1oZDT338ez9fAVSLgSwQKg7lMiGHCy/view?usp=sharing
 For users who are not accessible to google drive, we have:
 Baidu Disk: